RMerl/asuswrt-merlin.ng/release/src/router/haveged/README.md

 IMPORTANT UPDATE

-Starting from Linux kernel v5.6, the HAVEGED **service** has become obsolete.
-The userspace application as well as the haveged library are not affected.
-There are two main reasons for that:

-1) The mainline Linux Kernel has now HAVEGED algorithm build in internally, see the [LKML article.]( https://lore.kernel.org/lkml/alpine.DEB.2.21.1909290010500.2636@nanos.tec.linutronix.de/T/)

-2) Furthermore, as soon as the CRNG (the Linux cryptographic-strength random number generator) gets ready, `/dev/random` does not block on reads anymore.
-See the [kernel commit.](https://github.com/torvalds/linux/commit/30c08efec8884fb106b8e57094baa51bb4c44e32)
+Starting from Linux kernel v5.4, the HAVEGED inspired algorithm has been included in the Linux kernel (see the [LKML article]( https://lore.kernel.org/lkml/alpine.DEB.2.21.1909290010500.2636@nanos.tec.linutronix.de/T/) and the Linux Kernel [commit](https://github.com/torvalds/linux/commit/50ee7529ec4500c88f8664560770a7a1b65db72b)).
+Additionally, since v5.6, as soon as the CRNG (the Linux cryptographic-strength random number generator) gets ready, `/dev/random` does not block on reads anymore (see [this commit](https://github.com/torvalds/linux/commit/30c08efec8884fb106b8e57094baa51bb4c44e32)).

 I'm happy that these changes made it into the mainline kernel.
-It's nice to see that the main idea behind HAVEGED has sustained time test- it was published already in 2003 [here.](https://www.irisa.fr/caps/projects/hipsor/publications/havege-tomacs.pdf)

-I'm also glad that the HAVEGE algorithm is being further explored and examined - see the [CPU Jitter Random Number Generator.](https://www.chronox.de/jent.html)
+It's pleasing to see that the main idea behind HAVEGED has sustained time test - it was published already in 2003 [here.](https://www.irisa.fr/caps/projects/hipsor/publications/havege-tomacs.pdf) I'm also glad that the HAVEGE algorithm is being further explored and examined - see the [CPU Jitter Random Number Generator.](https://www.chronox.de/jent.html)

-I will keep maintaining HAVEGED - there are a couple of reasons for that:
-* Most Linux installations are still running on the older kernel versions.
+Please note that while the mainline Linux Kernel and HAVEGED are using the same concept to generate the entropy (utilizing the CPU jitter) the implementation is completely different.
+In this sense, HAVEGED can be viewed as another entropy source.

+It means that HAVEGED **service** is now less relevant.
+However, it's still useful in the following situations, when you
+* need randomness early in the boot process, before the CRNG in the Linux kernel gets fully initialized.
+* want to deploy an additional entropy source.
+HAVEGED now inserts entropy into the kernel every 60 seconds, regardless of the entropy level reported by Linux Kernel.
+It does not affect the `/dev/random` read speed but it diversifies the entropy sources, making the Linux Kernel CRNG more robust.
-* HAVEGED can also be used as the userspace RNG to generate random numbers.
+* you are looking for userspace RNG to generate random numbers.
 See `man -S8 haveged` for examples or try running `haveged -n 0 | pv > /dev/null`
-* Last but not least, HAVEGED can be used as the RNG library.
+* and last but not least, most Linux installations are still running on the older kernel versions.

+In any case, I will keep maintaining the HAVEGED project.
+The userspace application, as well as the haveged library, are not affected in any way by changes in the Linux kernel.

 INTRODUCTION